rendered-obsolete/rendered-obsolete.github.io/_posts/2018/2018-09-30-rust-ffi-ci.md

 ```

 This is caused by [a recent change](https://github.com/alexcrichton/cmake-rs/pull/57) that adds `-Thost=x64` when compiling with `x86_64-pc-windows-msvc`.
 [Submitted a PR](https://github.com/alexcrichton/cmake-rs/pull/63) to avoid `-Thost` with Ninja.

+__Update 2018/10/10__: Change was merged and 64-bit build is compiling now.

 The `i686-pc-windows-msvc` (32-bit) build gets further failing with:
 ```